 - History/Civics – A

-When get so caught up in the day to day struggles of homeschooling that we need the opportunity to stop and realize how far our children have come.
-Narrative Quarterly reports offer an opportunity to celebrate all that our children have learned thus far.
+We can get so caught up in the day to day struggles of homeschooling that we need the opportunity to stop and realize how far our children have come.
+Narrative Quarterly homeschool reports offer an opportunity to celebrate all that our children have learned thus far.

 You can include all of the experiments that you have lovely pulled together for your children.
 It allows you to celebrate all the new ideas explored and learned.